Discover ways to earn

 NCRA members can help preserve history by transcribing pre-recorded interviews as well as live testimonials from American veterans, Holocaust survivors, and attorneys who have provided pro bono services through Legal Aid.
 Professional court reporters will earn 0.25 PDC for each transcription completed and can earn up to a maximum of 1.0 PDC during their three-year certification period.

-Please visit the NCRA Oral Histories Program
+Visit NCRA Oral Histories Program to learn more

 Promoting the profession to external audiences